 Data Processing

-Data were processed through the automation of a python tool that clipped the tiles against a .shp outline of Maricopa County.
+Data were processed through the automation of a python tool that clipped the image tiles against a .shp outline of Maricopa County.
 We determined the effectiveness of the clipped files by examining cloud coverage.

 Scripts from the previous term were shared via Google Drive and used as a model for the development of the python tool.
 This helped ensure that results remained consistent between the two projects.